-- You will take responsibility and delegate responsibility wisely.
+- You will take responsibility and delegate that responsibility wisely.

 - You will lose your job in the days ahead.

-- People in your family are gossiping and talking bad things about you.
+- People in your family are gossiping and saying bad things about you.

-- You will take a hasty decision that will cause your downfall.
+- You will make a hasty decision that will cause your downfall.

 - You will suffer a huge financial loss.

 - A secret you have hidden for many years will be revealed.